AlirezaDastyar/shadowsocks-ansible/README.md

-# Ansible playbook to setup shadowsocks server with docker
+# Ansible playbook to setup shadowsocks server

 ## Introdution
 This repo provides an ansible playbook to setup a shadowsocks server with docker.